 - Keep away from any family pets, as they like to chew on them.

 - Clean before and after placement in the mouth.
 Because the material used for fabrication is slightly porous, plaque tends to cling to the surfaces.
 Gentle scrubbing with a toothbrush and a mild liquid soap will remove the plaque.
 A denture cleaning solution, such as Efferdent, will aid in the removal of plaque and tartar.
 Be sure to rinse the retainers thoroughly after cleaning to remove any cleanser residue.

 This wire typically should remain in place for life.
-The fixed wire will minimize movement of the teeth as the patient gets older.
-Please have your dentist monitor this at your annual check up.
+The fixed wire will minimize the movement of the teeth as the patient gets older.
+Please have your dentist monitor this at your annual check-up.